 On July 1, 2022, MGI entered into an agreement with ACEN to update the current billing and settlement protocols, practices, and procedures to ensure consistency and compliance with the Guidelines and Procedures for Implementation of BIR Ruling OT-323-2021 for WESM Transactions issued by the Independent Electricity Market Operator of the Philippines (IEMOP).
 This includes trading costs, market fees and pass-on taxes and charges to ACEN in accordance with the agreement.
-Revenue from sale derived from WESM transactions with other Market Participants amounted to ₱11.41 million for the period December 26, 2021 to December 25, 2022.
+Revenue from sale derived from WESM transactions with other Market Participants amounted to ₱9.95 million in 2023 and ₱11.41 million in 2022.